 Veteran Avid editor on his top Continuum effects and tools and why the plugin package has something for everyone.

-Ask the Artist with Nick Harauz, Video Editing Expert
+Inside Boris FX: Nick Harauz, Video Editing Expert

 7 minute read